 Lauren A. M. Lebois, PhD

 Overall, her work aims to scientifically examine the predictors and correlates of posttraumatic neuropsychiatric sequelae, and in doing so reduced stigma and improve psychiatric care.
-Currently, she employs functional magnetic resonance imaging, neuroimaging genetic, and behavioral techniques to better understand the mechanisms of traumatic dissociation, Posttraumatic Stress Disorder (PTSD) dysfunction and recovery.
 She has a particular interest in self-processing related to PTSD and Dissociative Identity Disorder.

 Dr. Lebois has a background in human neuroimaging and behavioral research, as well as both undergraduate and graduate level teaching experience.
-She completed her doctoral training at Emory University with Lawrence Barsalou, PhD.
-Her previous work examined the role of context and learning in emotional experience, and the cognitive and neural mechanisms of stress and mindfulness.
-Importantly, this work suggests that part of why mindfulness may have a therapeutic effect is by allowing one to disengage from self-processing.
+She completed her doctoral training at Emory University with Lawrence Barsalou, PhD, and her postdoctoral training at McLean Hospital/Harvard Medical School with Kerry Ressler, MD, PhD.
+Her work so far has shed light on: why there is a therapeutic effect of mindfulness-related treatments; the role of learning, experience, and plasticity in emotional experience; and the assessment of brain and behavioral correlates of trauma-related dissociation.

 Lauren is passionate about all things Irish.
 In her spare time, she enjoys fiddling and running.